 Will it cost me anything?

 This depends on how many events you attend.
 Most of the work is done online or from home, but it is normal for committee members to attend the IATEFL BESIG annual conference.
-Note that committee members can normally claim some reimbursement to attend one committee meeting a year, which typically coincides with the IATEFL BESIG annual conference.

 What are the advantages of volunteering?

 As a volunteer you are behind the scenes in one of the largest business English teaching communities on the planet.
 Specifically you get to network with other professionals in the field, influence the way IATEFL BESIG grows and develops, gain new skills and experience, and have a lot of fun!
-You can even put it on your CV.

 But don’t just take our word for it.
 We’ve asked a few ex-volunteers to write a few words on how they benefited.
 We are sure you will recognise some of the names.
 If you are someone who volunteered in the past, please feel free to drop us a line about your experience, and we will add it below.